bedhanger/mwe/README.md

 <code>/path/to/target/dir</code>, the commands can be
 simplified, use <code>origin</code> for the remote, etc.]

-If your PATH settings don't contain ~/bin yet, remember to either arrange for it manually, or simply open another login shell.
+If your <code>PATH</code> settings don't contain
+<code>~/bin</code> yet, remember to either arrange for it
+manually, or simply open another login shell.